Civil Rights: Timeline of Events

 1993 | Family and Medical Leave Act |

 The United States has had many important civil rights events in its history.
-These events affect the civil rights protections that we have today.
-If you suspect that you have been deprived of your civil rights, then you should talk to an attorney.
-Go to FindLaw's attorney directory to find a civil rights lawyer near you.
+These events affect the civil rights protections we have today.
+If you suspect someone has deprived you of your civil rights, contact a civil rights attorney.

 Next Steps